By Molly Patrick

 Let’s work this out.

 The human body is really smart and if we don’t get enough carbohydrates, energy for our cells can be converted from the other two macronutrients, fat and protein.
-And when the body uses fat for fuel we end up losing weight.
+When the body uses fat for fuel we end up losing weight.
 This is why people who follow low carb diets tend to lose weight (but usually for only a year or two).

 Even though the body can convert sugars from fat and protein in a pinch, you know what it can’t make magically appear?
 A little thing called fiber.
 And another little somthin’ somethin’ called phytochemicals.
 Two really important things that you don’t get much of on a low carb high fat diet.